A 3.6-magnitude earthquake hits Odessa early Saturday morning - ExBulletin

 A 3.6-magnitude earthquake hits Odessa early Saturday morning

-It was about 4:24 a.m. and between Loop 338 and Vaudrey Road; As of now no damage has been reported.
+Reports say it happened at about 4:24 a.m.
+Saturday, between Loop 338 and Faudree Road.
+As of Saturday afternoon, no damage had been reported.

-Odessa, Texas – According to Newswest 9 meteorologist Aurora Murray, a 3.6-magnitude earthquake hit Odessa at about 4:24 a.m.
-Friday.

-The site was between Loop 338 and Faudree Road, just east of Ratliff Ranch Golf Links.

 |